aarcex3/pcep-notes/PE3/keytakeaways.md

     print(2 not in my_list)  # outputs: False
     ```

 13. List comprehension allows you to create new lists from existing ones in a concise and elegant way.
-The syntax of a list comprehension looks as follows: `[expression for element in list if conditional]`
+The syntax of a list comprehension looks as follows:
+        ```python
+        [expression for element in list if conditional]
+        ```
 14. You can use **nested lists** in Python to create matrices (i.e., two-dimensional lists, n-dimensional lists)